ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 ## Common Problems
 1. They don't understand the market enough
 2. They don't know if people will pay for the offering

+## The Known vs. Unknown Market
+wn market vs the known market?
+An uknown market is a hypothesis, you should not treat it as reality.

+The known market is the market that you have

 ## Signs you're product and company are not ready for prime time:
 1. You can't articulate the problem